DG's Autocross Setup Secrets

 Certain tires are more finicky about their happy place than others.
 Tire A may work well from 50 deg F to 250 deg F. Tire B may be a rock from 50-120 deg F and a greaseball from 180 deg F on up.
 Tire A may lose 20% of its grip at camber angles +/- 1 degree from optimal, where tire B may only change 3% over a 5 degree camber range.
 Oh, and it may be surface dependent too.
 A big part of the battle is to figure out exactly where your tires are sensitive/insensitive and control the parts that make the biggest difference.

-...and those parameters need no be STATIC either.
+...and those parameters need not be STATIC either.
 A given tire may not care what the camber angle is within 5 degrees, but it may not tolerate CHANGES in camber angle faster than 1 deg/sec.
 Etc etc etc.

 So then, we want to find the best tire we can, and we want to keep it happy, and we have a ton of testing to do in order to discover exactly where the Happy Place is, and how sensitive the tire is to changes.

-One last rule of thumb: wider is almost always better.
+Wider is almost always better.
 It is usually worth doing whatever you have to do to get a wider tire under the car, even if it means a larger tire diameter.
 Every single time we put a wider tire under the car (even if it was taller) we went faster.

 For my opinions on "street tires", see this article.
 In a nutshell, I think they are a viable option for people looking to play at a local/regional level.
 At a National level though, they don't get you out of the tire testing game, the number of tire brands/models that need testing is actually LARGER than the number of R compounds normally available, and the tires themselves are usually just as expensive as the R compounds.
 The extra wear you get out of the (notionally) harder compound is a false economy, if you are really set on winning.